University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Read_QC/read-qc.md

 (base) a1234567@ip-10-255-0-115:/shared/a1234567$
 ```

 the `(base)` prefix lets you know you are in the `base` conda environment, with access to the packages installed for that environment.
-Don't worry if this seems confusing, just be aware that if we instruct you to use `conda` packages in future practicals that you must use `sourc activate bioinf` to be able to access those applications/programs.
+Don't worry if this seems confusing, just be aware that if we instruct you to use `conda` packages in future practicals that you must use `source activate bioinf` to be able to access those applications/programs.

 # Read Quality Control